Minimum number of edges that occur in odd cycles: Edges that occur in pentagons --- proof of Theorem

-We note that we did not optimize the constants in the statement of the lemma and in the claims inside its proof, and a more careful analysis would yield that all but $o\left(n^2\right)$ edges of $G$ occur in $C_{2k+1}$.

-Before proving Lemma~\ref{lem:stab}, let us recall the triangle removal lemma, which is due to Ruzsa and Szemer\'edi~\cite{ruzszem:1978}. \begin{thm} For any $\eps_{\RL}>0$ there exists $\delta_{\RL}>0$ such that any $n$-vertex graph $G$ with at most $\delta_{\RL} \cdot n^3$ triangles can be made triangle-free by removing at most $\eps_{\RL}\cdot n^2$ edges. \end{thm}
+Before proving Lemma~\ref{lem:stab}, let us recall two classical results in extremal graph theory.
+The first one is the triangle removal lemma due to Ruzsa and Szemer\'edi~\cite{ruzszem:1978}. \begin{thm} If an $n$-vertex graph has $o(n^3)$ triangles, then it can be made triangle-free by removing at most $o(n^2)$ edges. \end{thm} Next, we recall a classical stability-type result for dense triangle-free graphs; for its proof, see, e.g., \cite[Theorem VI.4.2]{bib:bollobook}. \begin{thm} If $G$ is an $n$-vertex triangle-free graph with $n^2/4 - o(n^2)$ edges, then $G$ contains an induced bipartite subgraph with minimum degree $n/2 - o(n)$. \end{thm}

 We are now ready to prove the main lemma of this subsection.

 \begin{proof}[Proof of Lemma~\ref{lem:stab}]